 Strategic Advantages:

-Brands that master psychological segmentation gain sustainable competitive advantages that incentive changes can’t eliminate.
+Brands that master psychological segmentation can gain sustainable competitive advantages that incentive changes can’t eliminate.
 They predict customer lifetime value more accurately, develop products that create emotional attachment, and build communities that defend against competitive attacks.

 Measurement Framework: